anasoid/docker-jmeter/README.md

 ## Download plugins with Maven format

-In `project folder` or `user folder` put maven xml file `dependencies/plugins-lib-ext-dependencies.xml`, use exclusion with \* to not download dependencies of jar, only jar referenced in file will be used . jar from this file will be downloed to folder `$JMETER_HOME/lib/ext`.
+In `project folder` or `user folder` put maven xml file `dependencies/plugins-lib-ext-dependencies.xml`, use exclusion with \* to not download dependencies of jar, only jar referenced in file will be used . jar from this file will be downloaded to folder `$JMETER_HOME/lib/ext`.
 ex:

 ```xml